burhanemirkeles/burhanemirkeles/README.md

 I am a Software Engineering student in Bahcesehir University, İstanbul.
 In general perspective, I am trying to improve my knowledge in three main concepts that are programming, entertaining and understanding.

+ Currently, I am in internship program @Halkbank as a iOS Developer intern.

 # What I want to Do?

 I am always named as a successful student in Turkish Educational System which is not great, sadly.
 When I had a computer for the first time, unlike most coders, I couldn’t recognize that this could be programmable.
 As you can see, I was not that bright.
 I thought my biggest dream was to be a medical doctor since I was six years old, when I realized that my real dream is to help people and with my personal skills, the best way to achieve this dream is through engineering.
 When I decided to take the College Exam a second time, I clearly focused on being in the Software Engineering Department in Bahcesehir University.